 Three billion people depend on seafood for their survival, and hundreds of millions depend on the oceans directly for their livelihood.
-Compared to business as usual, a global transition to sustainable fishing practices would double the amount of fish in the ocean, safely increase catches enough to feed an additional half a billion people and generate an additional $50 billion in annual profits for fishermen and fishing communities by 2050.
+Compared to business as usual, a global transition to sustainable fishing practices could result in a $14 billion USD increase in profits, 25 billion additional servings of seafood and 217 million more metric tons of fish in the sea—nearly a third more fish than exist today— if we can meet the imperative of the Paris Climate Accord and ensure global temperatures don’t rise beyond 2 degrees Celsius.
 The amount of investment needed to finance these reforms is estimated at $200 billion.

 Risk—how to identify it, characterize it, and mitigate it—is a key barrier for financial institutions and capital markets to get involved in wild fisheries investments.
 To address this EDF teamed up with Credit Suisse’s Virtual Volunteering program to design a risk assessment tool that is typical for how risk is assessed in established asset classes.

 The tool catalogues risk factors that are unique to fisheries into a highly customizable, Excel-based decision guide.
 The tool identifies a range of fisheries investment risk factors and helps analysts understand the potential impact of those risks on an investment.
 Furthermore, the tool suggests a suite of risk mitigation options to help investors address risks that are above a target threshold.